yeady88/wats3010-skills-2/10-media-sharing/README.md

 ```
 #CSS

-1. Reset the browser defaults and set the screen to full height.
+1. Add a CSS file and link to the index.html.
+Reset the browser defaults and set the screen to full height.
 ```
  * {
       box-sizing: border-box;